Takaovi/BatchStealer/README.md

 # BatchStealer | [BatchStealer Example](https://github.com/Takaovi/BatchStealer-Example)

+* My attempt at making a stealer with fucking BATCH.
+It sucks lmfao.

 ## [Get The Automatic Builder](https://github.com/Takaovi/BSBuilder) ❤️

 ### 📜 A batch script for taking things and sending them to a webhook